hkiang01/hkiang01.github.io/content/python/testing-abstractions.md

 ```

 ### What does this mean?
-If we implement `class Base` in a `class DerivedC`, we'll get the test for free!
+If we implement `class Base` in a `class DerivedC`, we'll get the tests for free!

 Note that `params=[cls for cls in Base.__subclasses__()]` makes this possible in the `base()` fixture.